neooffice/NeoOffice/README.txt

-   sudo /path/to/port/command install pkgconfig sudo /path/to/port/command install libIDL sudo /path/to/port/command install gperf
+   sudo /path/to/port/command install pkgconfig sudo /path/to/port/command install libIDL sudo /path/to/port/command install gperf sudo /path/to/port/command install flex

-   And if you are building under Mac OS X 10.5 (Leopard):

-   sudo /path/to/port/command install flex

 5. Make sure that you have downloaded and installed the Mono Mac OS X framework: